ivavay/ivavay/README.md

 ### 🌼 A little bit about me

 I'm a frontend developer based in Taipei, Taiwan by way of San Francisco.
-I've been curiously dabbling in web development since 2017 when I first joined my friends at a hackathon at the Github headquarters in SF.
-Quickly after that, I began self-learning online through various platforms and helped organize hackathons [on campus](https://2020.cruzhacks.com/) and [remotely](https://www.sospectra.com/).
-In college, my background has primarily been in cognitive science and product design.
-However, I'm taking a leap of faith and dedicating more focused time to web development starting this summer 2023.
+I'm currently about to embark on a 6-month coding bootcamp journey with Appworks School in Taipei ☘️

 ### ☘️ Currently working on